bseverns/seedBox/docs/roadmaps/seed_system.md

 page or a MIDI hook stays deterministic.
 Locked seeds keep their previous genome no matter which source we pivot to.

+## Momentary live-capture button (short sample bank jams)

+Think of this as a two-second Polaroid shutter: slap a button, bottle the live input into a tiny bank, and deterministically pick which snapshot drives the next reseed.
+Wiring it up is all plumbing and PRNG hygiene.

+1. **Pick a spare GPIO and debounced edge.** Mirror the reseed/lock handling in `AppState::handleDigitalEdge` by adding a new pin constant and a branch that fires only on the rising edge.
+The existing hooks already juggle long/short presses; keep this one momentary-only so you never block the audio thread.
+   The pattern lives around the reseed + lock handlers today.【F:src/app/AppState.cpp†L435-L498】
+2. **Snapshot 2 s of input into a ring.** The granular engine already treats any non-SD source as live input and resolves paths from the short SD bank when a clip slot is requested.【F:src/engine/Granular.cpp†L352-L397】 Bolt a tiny sampler (even a mono buffer) into the capture ISR, tagged with a counter so each press lands in a deterministic slot like `captureIndex % shortBankSize`.
+3. **Emit a reseed request with lineage breadcrumbs.** When the buffer closes, bump `masterSeed_` or stash a `captureCounter` and call `reseed(...)` so the scheduler walks the new genomes.
+The seed system already threads per-press lineage through the master seed; keep using that so cached seeds and engines stay in lockstep.【F:docs/roadmaps/seed_system.md†L7-L20】【F:src/app/AppState.cpp†L500-L520】
+4. **Deterministic variation knobs instead of FIFO.** Instead of always picking the newest clip, derive the selection from a user-set variation mask: e.g. a `variationMode` enum that maps to `(captureCounter + kPrimeOffsets[mode]) % shortBankSize`.
+Feed that number into `seed.sampleIdx` so engines pull the same snapshot on every reroll unless the player tweaks the mode.
+Sprinkle spray/jitter via the seed PRNG if you want timing chaos without changing the deterministic clip choice.【F:src/engine/Granular.cpp†L376-L395】
+5. **Surface it in the UI copy.** Add a Seed-page blurb that explains the button is a two-second grabber, not a transport toggle, and that variation modes are deterministic unless locks are set.
+The roadmap-style notes here double as the teaching aid for students wiring up their own enclosures.

+Bottom line: the momentary button is just another seed source—capture a tiny sample loop, pick its slot with PRNG math instead of chronological order, and let reseeds keep the playback deterministic unless the performer dials in a new variation profile.

 ## Lock choreography

 `SeedLock` is the tiny manager that keeps per-seed and global locks in sync.